-Additionally, the workgroup discussed cost-effectiveness for PSA testing for prostate cancer screening.
+While the cost of a single PSA test alone is relatively inexpensive, the cost of follow-up tests for a positive PSA screen and subsequent treatment is very high, both to the health care system and often for individual patients.
+The workgroup discussed cost-effectiveness for PSA testing for prostate cancer screening.
 However, a cost-effectiveness analysis is only as valid as its underlying measures of effectiveness and cost and the literature is mixed.